Oru Kaidhiyin Diary: Plot

-David, a prisoner, tries to escape from prison, but is caught and gets his sentence increased multi-fold as a result.
+David, a prisoner, tries to escape from prison, but is caught and gets his sentence increased multifold as a result.
 He gets released from prison after 22 long years and visits his dear friend Velapan.
 The flashback shows that David and Rosy were married and had a happy life.
-David is politically active in the grassroots movement and introduces his wife and newborn son to the leader of his party, the powerful politician Suryaprakasam, whom David trusted and for whom he had a high regard.
+David is politically active in the grassroots movement and introduces his wife and newborn son to the leader of his party, the powerful politician Suryaprakasam, whom David trusts implicitly and has a high regard, so much so that once when Suryaprakasam was detained by the authorities for political reasons, he threatened to publicly burn himself unless Suryaprakasam was released.
 The child is named James, with Suryaprakasam's blessings.
-However, Suryaprakasam is an evil man and was smitten by Rosy, when he saw her.
-He concocts a dastardly plan; he organises a political protest that obstructs oncoming rail traffic with David as the leader, knowing David will get arrested; thereby allowing him access to Rosy.
+Unknown to David, Suryaprakasam is an evil man who was smitten by Rosy, when he saw her.
+He concocts a dastardly plan and organises a political protest that obstructs oncoming rail traffic with David as the leader, knowing David will get arrested and then Rosy will voluntarily come to him for help.

 Suryaprakasam succeeds in his evil plan.
-Rosy then comes to him for help in getting David released.
-Suryaprakasam manipulates her child away from her and then attempts to disrobe her, but Rosy escapes.
-However, Suryaprakasam was prepared—his sidekick threatens to harm James unless she submits—Rosy was forced to submit and come back—Suryaprakasam then rapes her violently with his henchmen's help.
+David is arrested and as expected, Rosy then comes to him for help in getting David released.
+Suryaprakasam manipulates her into giving her child to his henchman, Arumugam and then attempts to disrobe her, but Rosy escapes.
+However, Suryaprakasam was prepared— Arumugam threatens to harm James unless she submits.
+Rosy was forced to submit and come back.
+Suryaprakasam then rapes her violently with his henchmen's help.
 Shamed and humiliated, Rosy then commits suicide by hanging herself and leaves her husband a handwritten note with the details.
 Meanwhile, Velapan bails out David.
 David, who is proud to have gone to jail for Suryaprakasam's protest, comes home singing his praises (with Velapan sobbing as he knows what happened to Rosy), until he sees Rosy hanging dead and reads her note.
 Upset, David confronts Suryaprakasam at his birthday function and makes a scene.
-Inspector Viswanathan and Dr. Unnikrishnan pretend to help David but are actually Suryaprakasam's friends.
-They successfully manipulate Rosy's note away from David and destroy it, thereby the entire evidence of the crime, laughing all the while at the hapless David.
+Inspector Viswanathan and Dr. Unnikrishnan pretend to help David but are actually on Suryaprakasam's side.
+They successfully manipulate Rosy's note away from David and burn it, thereby the entire evidence of the crime is destroyed, all the while laughing at the hapless David.